Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 List
    Lets you select the data-block directly.
 Eyedropper
-   In some Data IDs there is an :ref:`ui-eye-dropper` available through the pipette icon on the right side.
+   In some Data IDs there is an :ref:`ui-eyedropper` available through the pipette icon on the right side.
 Remove ``X``
    Click the ``X`` button on the right to remove the reference.